 See all chapters of A Guide to Solvency II.

 “Where insurance and reinsurance undertakings hold bonds or other assets with similar cash flow characteristics to maturity, they are not exposed to the risk of changing spreads on those assets.
-In order to avoid changes of asset spreads from impacting on the amount of own funds of those undertakings, they should be allowed to adjust the relevant risk-free interest rate term structure for the calculation of the best estimate in line with the spread movements of their assets.”133
+In order to avoid changes of asset spreads from impacting on the amount of own funds of those undertakings, they should be allowed to adjust the relevant risk-free interest rate term structure for the calculation of the best estimate in line with the spread movements of their assets.”296

-For its part, the EU has also looked again at the MA as part of its 2020 Solvency II review, but limited to narrow issues, such as the removal of the limitations to the diversification benefits between matching adjustment portfolios and other portfolios in the calculation of the Solvency Capital Requirement (SCR).134 This chapter touches on the Solvency II foundations of the MA, but focuses on the UK’s implementation of the same, including in the current round of reforms.
+For its part, the EU has also looked again at the MA as part of its 2020 review of the Solvency II Directive (2020 Review), but limited to narrow issues, such as the removal of the limitations to the diversification benefits between MA portfolios and other portfolios in the calculation of the SCR.297 The Amendments (discussed in previous chapters) do not seek to overhaul the MA, with most proposed changes being tangential, arising from changes in related areas.

-2. What Is the MA?
+1. What Is the Matching Adjustment?

-In this context, where an (re)insurer holds, e.g., a bond to maturity, it is exposed only to the default of the issuer in paying the coupon and/or redeeming the principal amount.
+In this context, where a (re)insurer holds, e.g., a bond to maturity, it is exposed only to the default of the issuer in paying the coupon and/or redeeming the principal amount.
 In other words, the (re)insurer can effectively disregard changes to market value (other than those that reflect default risk) between acquisition and maturity of the asset.
-This is sometimes referred to as an “illiquidity premium.”
+This is sometimes referred to as an “illiquidity premium”.
 The MA is the mechanism that delivers the capital benefit of this illiquidity premium to (re)insurers.

 Solvency II